fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When Ibrahim was young, he used to laugh whenever he saw them entering the temple, lowering their heads, silently offering the statues the best of their food, crying and asking forgiveness from them.
 He started feeling angry towards his people, who could not realize that these are only stones that could neither benefit nor harm them.

-    And [mention, O Muhammad], when Abraham said to his father Azar, ‘ Do you take idols as deities?
-Indeed, I see you and your people to be in manifest error.’﴿
+    And [mention, O Muhammad], when Abraham said to his father Azar, "Do you take idols as deities?
+Indeed, I see you and your people to be in manifest error."
-    And thus did We show Abraham the realm of the heavens and the earth that he would be among the certain [in faith]﴿ Quran, Surah Al-An'am Ayah 74-75
+    And thus did We show Abraham the realm of the heavens and the earth that he would be among the certain [in faith].
+    Quran, Surah Al-An'am Ayah 74-75

 ### Searching for Truth

 One night, Abraham went up to the mountain, leaned against a rock, and looked up to the sky.

     So when the night covered him [with darkness], he saw a star.
-He said, ‘ This is my lord.’
-But when it set, he said, ‘ I like not those that disappear.’
-76
+He said, "This is my lord."
+But when it set, he said, "I like not those that disappear."

 But when it set he said: "I don't like those that set."
 The star had disappeared so it could not be God.
 God is always present.
-Then he saw the moon  rising in splendor and said, "Could this be my Lord?" but the moon also set.
+Then he saw the moon rising in splendor.

-    And when he saw the moon 🌙 rising, he said, ‘ This is my lord.’
-But when it set, he said, ‘ Unless my Lord guides me, I will surely be among the people gone astray.’
-77
+    And when he saw the moon 🌙 rising, he said, "This is my lord."
+But when it set, he said, "Unless my Lord guides me, I will surely be among the people gone astray."

-    And when he saw the sun rising, he said, ‘ This is my lord; this is greater.’
-But when it set, he said, ‘ O my people, indeed I am free from what you associate with Allah.
-78
+    And when he saw the sun rising, he said, "This is my lord; this is greater."
+But when it set, he said, "O my people, indeed I am free from what you associate with Allah.

-    Indeed, I have turned my face toward He who created the heavens and the earth, inclining toward truth, and I am not of those who associate others with Allah.’
-79
+    Indeed, I have turned my face toward He who created the heavens and the earth, inclining toward truth, and I am not of those who associate others with Allah."
-    6-Surah Al-An’am ( The Cattle ) 74-90
+    6-Surah Al-An’am ( The Cattle ) 74-79

-After this declaration, Abraham then heard Allah calling him, "O Abraham " Abraham trembled and said, "Here I am O my Lord!"
+After this declaration, Abraham heard Allah calling him, "O Abraham" Abraham trembled and said, "Here I am O my Lord!"
 Allah replied, "Submit to Me!
-Be a Muslim!"Abraham fell to the ground, crying.
+Be a Muslim!"
+Abraham fell to the ground, crying.
 He said: "I submit to the Lord of the universe!"
 Abraham kept prostrating himself until nightfall.
 He then got up and went back to his home, in peace and full of conviction that Allah has guided him to the truth.

 </details>
 <details><summary>